"The Common Financial Culture that Devalues Stock Dividends Contributes to Companies Devaluing Stock Dividends"

 What a joke.

-It seems that very few people care about dividends any more
+Sometimes it seems that very few people care about dividends any more, but in the wake of the 2007-2009 financial crisis more people are waking up to their importance.

 Yes, on average they're very low (although on the rise).